Morocco: Multiculturalism and Human Rights

 Lectures at the Center for Cross Cultural Learning

-The program is hosted by the Center for Cross Cultural Learning (CCCL) in a 19th century house in the old medina.
+The program is hosted by the Center for Cross Cultural Learning (CCCL), located in a 17th century neighborhood in the old medina of Rabat.
 Thematic course lectures and lunch take place in the main CCCL building.
 Language classes are held at the Marassa Center, CCCL’s annex, an impressive early 20th century riad located one block outside the walls of the medina.

 Discussions with Moroccan students

 As part of the program, students meet with their counterparts from Moroccan universities and discuss issues related to world affairs, Moroccan and American cultures and societies, and questions of stereotyping and racism.